Rating: | 8.7 / 10 |

 There is also a helmet attachment on the rear of the pack given Osprey realised that many users for this pack may also be bike riders.

 So now let’s get back to the price.
-I’m a big believer in ‘value for money’ as opposed to ‘price’ or ‘cost’ and as expensive as this little pack is, it’s packed with so many features and is such a comfortable little pack that it’s well worth the investment.
-From my perspective this pack is looking like it’s going to be my go-to pack for the next few years.
+I’m a big believer in ‘value for money’ as opposed to ‘price’ or ‘cost’ and as expensive as this little pack is, it’s packed with so many features and is such a comfortable little pack that it’s well worth the investment. you can usually find this pack being sold cheaper that the RRP

 You can purchase the Osprey Talon 20 Pro Pack online from Wildfire Sports or from Wild Earth